“All neighbouring towns and villages became a battlefield. We left everything behind, absolutely everything.”

 Forced to shelter in bunkers or crowded accommodation centres, Ukrainians are desperate for the fighting to end.
 Many are cut off from essential supplies such as food, water and power, and need urgent assistance.

 The majority of refugees fleeing Ukraine are women and children.
 Many have special needs and require additional support.
-Together with UNICEF, UNHCR has established Blue Dot protection hubs across the region to support the most vulnerable, such as unaccompanied children, young mothers, and the elderly.
+Together with UNICEF, UNHCR has established Blue Dot protection hubs across the region to support the most vulnerable, such as unaccompanied children, young mothers and older people.

-Your gift can help us establish more reception and accommodation centres to provide safe, warm places for people fleeing the war.
+Your gift can help us repair damaged homes and upgrade shelters to provide safe, warm places for people fleeing the war.

 Your gift can provide cash assistance to help refugees cover their basic needs, including shelter, food and medicine.